MILITARY EYES

 Project Military Eyes – Pacific Coast, military bunker, view through observation slit, 1996

 In his words, “carvings on the wall, sketches, notes and even accidental traces can give information about how generations of soldiers have lived and what they might have perceived.
-Those traces are also references of collective perception as the point of view throughout the bunkers was standardized by the restricted views from observation slits.
+Those traces are also references of collective perception, as the point of view throughout the bunkers was standardized by the restricted views from observation slits.
 While I’m working, I think about the boredom of the soldiers who spent hour after hour in the bunkers doing tedious »militar-fremde« jobs such as plotting wind direction, the humidity in the air and even the rotation of the earth”.

 more